 *Note: There is no picture taking inside the house, so make sure you get a chance to take some around the grounds and in the beautiful garden!

 The house itself is beautiful, and any tour you take will leave you a little bit spooked.
 The standard Mansion Tour lasts just over an hour, and a guide leads you through the never-ending house.
-Last year the Explore More tour began, and it takes you through newly opened rooms.
-Adding just $10.00 to your standard ticket price of $39.00/adult or $20.00 Ages 6-12 will get you an extra hour in the house.
-I took this tour, and I have to say that there is something infinitely creepier about it.
+In 2017 the Explore More tour began, and it takes you through newly opened rooms.
+Packaging both The Mansion Tour and the Explore More tour will cost you $54.00 if you buy online ahead of time.
+The regular tour is $39.00/adult or $20.00 Ages 6-12.
+I took the extended tour, and I have to say that there is something infinitely creepier about it.
 On this tour you have to wear a hard hat due to the sensitive nature of this part of the house, and it is an Age 10+ tour due to safety concerns.

-During Halloween time, there are added Candlelight Tours that occur at night.
-This tour will cost you $49.00/ adult or $19.00 Ages 6-12.
-This year the theme is “13th Door”, where you tour through 13 spooky doors that all have a significance to the house.
+During Halloween time, there are added tours that occur at night.
+New for 2019 is a multi-sensory experience called Unhinged.
+This tour will cost you $44-54, and is not recommended for children under 13.
+In 2018 the seasonal night-time theme was “13th Door”, where you would tour through 13 spooky doors that all have a significance to the house.
 I can imagine that being in the dark makes the house seem much more scary.

 You can find the mansion on many “ghost hunter” shows, so if you are a fan of those, chances are you have seen this house.
 Whether you believe in those sorts of things or not, the house is certainly an oddity.
 The architecture is beautiful, and the madness that drove Sarah Winchester to build and build and build is certainly intriguing.